 I shake my head, then pick up more tortellini with my fork.

 “Yeah, I think they were governed by communists for a long time.
-And then they had the whole Chernobyl thing.
+And then they endured the whole Chernobyl thing.
 Quite a few refugees came here.”

 Alazne nods, and eats another forkful of pasta.